 Bulletin discussing renewable energy project financing including Master Limited Partnerships, Real Estate Investment Trusts and Crowdfunding.

 Bulletin describing the ways in which a power purchase agreement (PPA) financing model works.
 It details the benefits and challenges as well as issues to watch for.

 Bulletin on the energy provisions of Ohio Senate Bill 221, passed in April 2008.

 Bulletin reviewing recent Federal Regulatory Commission orders that address energy storage.

 A history of Ohio's energy efficiency and renewable energy requirements and an update on Sub.
 S.B.
 58.

 Bulletin discussing significant changes involving energy efficiency, peak demand requirements and renewable energy standards proposed in Ohio Sub.
 S.B.
 58.

 Bulletin describing several municipalities taking electric aggregation measures to the November ballot box and the differences between opt-in and opt-out aggregation.

-The Public Utilities Commission of Ohio (PUCO) ruled last week that Akron-based utility FirstEnergy Corp., "overcharged its Ohio customers by $43.3 million for electricity generated by wind and solar."
+The Public Utilities Commission of Ohio has ruled that Akron-based utility FirstEnergy Corp. "overcharged its Ohio customers by $43.3 million for electricity generated by wind and solar."